isaacnmm/pestpolicy-hugo2XX/content/posts/summer-lawn-care-guide/index.md

 ###  5. Control Weeds Strategically

-* **Hand
-- Pulling: ** For scattered weeds, hand
-- pulling is the safest option in summer, especially after a rain or watering when the soil is soft. * **Spot Treatment: ** If using herbicides, opt for spot treatments on individual weeds rather than broadcasting across the entire lawn.
+* **Hand-Pulling: ** For scattered weeds, hand-pulling is the safest option in summer, especially after a rain or watering when the soil is soft. * **Spot Treatment: ** If using herbicides, opt for spot treatments on individual weeds rather than broadcasting across the entire lawn.
 Avoid applying herbicides during extreme heat, as they can damage your turf.
 Taller grass from higher mowing heights will also naturally shade out many weeds.

 ###  6. Manage Foot Traffic and Compacted Areas